Qantas

-The airline is based in the Sydney suburb of Mascot, adjacent to its main hub at Sydney Airport.
-As of March 2023, Qantas had a 65 per cent share of the Australian domestic market and carried 14.9 per cent of all passengers travelling into and out of Australia.
-Various subsidiary airlines operate to regional centres and on some trunk routes within Australia under the QantasLink banner.
-Qantas also owns Jetstar, a low-cost airline that operates both international services from Australia and domestic services within Australia and New Zealand; and holds stakes in a number of other Jetstar-branded airlines.
+Qantas is based in the Sydney suburb of Mascot, adjacent to its main hub at Sydney Airport.
+As of March 2023, Qantas Group had a 60.8% share of the Australian domestic market.
+Various subsidiary airlines operate to regional centres and on some trunk routes within Australia, as well as some short haul international flights under the QantasLink banner.
+Qantas owns Jetstar, a low-cost airline that operates both international services from Australia and domestic services within Australia and New Zealand.
+It holds stakes in a number of other Jetstar-branded airlines in Asia, as well as Alliance Airlines and Fiji Airways.

 History

+Q.A.N.T.A.S.

-Qantas was founded in Winton, Queensland on 16 November 1920 by Hudson Fysh, Paul McGinness and Fergus McMaster as Queensland and Northern Territory Aerial Services Limited.
-The airline's first aircraft was an Avro 504K.
-It moved its headquarters to Longreach, Queensland in 1921 and Brisbane, Queensland in 1930.
+Qantas was founded in Winton, Queensland on 16 November 1920 by Hudson Fysh, Paul McGinness and Fergus McMaster as Queensland and Northern Territory Aerial Services Limited (Q.A.N.T.A.S.), beginning its operations with the Avro 504K, the airline's first aircraft.
+Q.A.N.T.A.S. eventually moved its headquarters to Longreach, Queensland in 1921, then to Brisbane, Queensland in 1930.

 QEA era

-In 1934, QANTAS and Britain's Imperial Airways (a forerunner of British Airways) formed a new company, Qantas Empire Airways Limited (QEA).
-The new airline commenced operations in December 1934, flying between Brisbane and Darwin.
-QEA flew internationally from May 1935, when the service from Darwin was extended to Singapore (Imperial Airways operated the rest of the service through to London).
-When World War II began, enemy action and accidents destroyed half of the fleet of ten, and most of the fleet was taken over by the Australian government for war service.
+In 1934, QANTAS and Britain's Imperial Airways, a forerunner of British Airways, formed a new company, Qantas Empire Airways Limited (QEA).
+In December 1934, the new airline began operations, flying between Brisbane and Darwin.
+QEA flew internationally from May 1935, when the service from Darwin was extended to Singapore.
+Imperial Airways operated the rest of the service through to London.
+When World War II began, enemy action and accidents destroyed half of the fleet of ten.
+Most of the fleet was taken over by the Australian government for war service.

-Flying boat services were resumed in 1943, with flights between the Swan River at Crawley in Perth, Western Australia and Koggala Lake in Ceylon (now Sri Lanka).
-This linked up with the British Overseas Airways Corporation (BOAC, the successor airline to Imperial Airways) service to London.
-Qantas' kangaroo logo was first used on the "Kangaroo Route", begun in 1944, from Sydney to Karachi, where BOAC crews took over for the rest of the journey to the UK.
+In 1943, flying boat services resumed, with flights between the Swan River at Crawley in Perth, Western Australia and Koggala Lake in Ceylon, now Sri Lanka.
+This linked up with the British Overseas Airways Corporation, BOAC, the successor airline to Imperial Airways, service to London.
+Qantas' kangaroo logo was first used on the "Kangaroo Route", commencing in 1944, from Sydney to Karachi, where BOAC crews took over for the rest of the journey to the UK.

 In 1947, QEA was nationalised by the Australian government led by Labor Prime Minister Ben Chifley.
 QANTAS Limited was then wound up.
-After nationalisation, Qantas' remaining domestic network, in Queensland, was transferred to the also nationally owned Trans-Australia Airlines, leaving Qantas with a purely international network.
+After nationalisation, Qantas' remaining domestic network, in Queensland, was transferred to the nationally owned Trans-Australia Airlines, leaving Qantas with a purely international network.
 Shortly after nationalisation, QEA began its first services outside the British Empire, to Tokyo.
 Services to Hong Kong began around the same time.
-In 1957 a head office, Qantas House, opened in Sydney.
+In 1957, a head office, Qantas House, opened in Sydney.